lagimik/PartnerCrucible/ISV.md

 ## Purpose

 Collection of resources for ISVs.
+To contribute to this section, see [Contributer's Guide](Contributing.md)

 ## References